rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

    :param A: The array to process
    :type A: np.ndarray
-   :param min_distance: The distance in bins between fields to
+   :param \*\*kwargs: min_distance (float, optional): The distance in bins between fields to
-   :type min_distance: float, optional
-   :param separate the regions of the image:
+                      separate the regions of the image
-   :param clear_border: Input to skimage.feature.peak_local_max.
+                      clear_border (bool, optional): Input to skimage.feature.peak_local_max.
-   :type clear_border: bool, optional
-   :param The number of: pixels to ignore at the edge of the image
+                      The number of pixels to ignore at the edge of the image